 Public vs private albergues on the Camino de Santiago

-There are two types of albergues public (municipal) and private.
-Public albergues are usually run by the local municipality.
+There are two types of albergues: public (municipal) and private.
+Public albergues are usually run by the local municipality or Camino association.
 Private albergues belong to a person or a company.
-Both public and private albergues can be found on any Camino route the more popular the route is the more albergues it has.
+Both public and private albergues can be found on any Camino route.
+The more popular the route is the more albergues it has.

 Public albergues

-Public albergues are usually bigger than private ones, some have up to 100 beds and are cheaper.
-Public albergues are exclusively for pilgrims walking the Camino, tourists can’t stay there.
-There is usually no bedding but most public albergues sell disposable sheets and pillow casing for 1 Euro.
-The facilities of municipal albergues vary, some are new spacious with good facilities, some are quite old and very basic.
+Public albergues are usually bigger than private ones, some have up to 100 beds.
+They are the cheapest accommodation option on the Camino.
+Public albergues are exclusively for pilgrims who walk or cycle the Camino, tourists can’t stay there.
+There is usually no bedding but most public albergues sell disposable sheets and pillow casing for 1-2 Euros.
+The facilities of municipal albergues vary, some are new and spacious with good facilities, some are quite old and very basic.

-Municipal albergues don’t usually allow luggage delivery if you decide to use one of the luggage shuttle services instead of walking with your backpack you will have to stay at private albergues.
+Municipal albergues usually don’t accept luggage delivery.
+If you decide to use the luggage transfer service you will have to stay in private albergues and hotels.

-The best municipal albergues are in Galicia run by the Xunta de Galicia.
-Most of them are new, spacious, with good amenities, clean, and comfortable.
-From 2021 almost all public albergues in Galicia charge 8 Euro per person.
-If you decide to walk the last 100 km on the Camino to Santiago de Compostela or choose one of the shorter routes e.g. the Camino Ingles you won’t have any problem finding good and budget accommodation.
+The best municipal albergues are in Galicia.
+They are run by the Xunta de Galicia.
+Most of them are new, spacious, with good facilities, clean, and comfortable.
+In 2026 almost all public albergues in Galicia charge 10 Euros per person.
+If you decide to walk the last 100 km on any Camino route to Santiago de Compostela or choose one of the shorter routes e.g. the Camino Ingles you won’t have any problems finding good and budget accommodation.

 Private albergues

-Private albergues are smaller and usually more comfortable as well as more expensive.
+Private albergues are smaller, usually more comfortable and more expensive.
 Some private albergues are for donation.
 There are quite a few albergues for donation on the Camino Frances.
-Private albergues can be booked in advance over the phone or through one of the online booking systems.
-They’re not exclusively for pilgrims though the majority of people staying there are usually walking the Camino.
-The amenities of private albergues are usually better than those of public ones.
+Private albergues can be booked in advance over the phone or through an online booking system.
+They’re not exclusively for pilgrims but the majority of people who stay there are pilgrims.
+The amenities of private albergues are better than those of public ones.

 Comparing public and private albergues

 A standard albergue (public or private) has a couple of dormitories with bunk beds (sometimes one big room), a common/dining area, a kitchen, and shared toilets and showers.
-As I already mentioned private albergues are usually better equipped.
+Private albergues are usually better equipped.
 All albergues have hot showers and electricity, many have wi-fi.

 Ablutions

-Showers and toilets are shared and usually separate for men and women unless it’s a really small albergue with one bathroom.
-You’ll need your own towel, soap, shower gel, etc. No need to carry toilet paper all albergues we’ve stayed at provided it.
+Showers and toilets are shared and usually separate for men and women (unless it’s a really small albergue with one bathroom).
+You need your own towel, soap, shower gel, etc. No need to carry toilet paper all albergues we’ve stayed at provided it.

 If there are many people in your albergue go to the shower right after the check-in before unpacking and making your bed, otherwise you might spend 30 minutes waiting in line.